Research

 I am a founding member of the Digital Parties and Politics Research Network, where colleagues from all over Europe collaborate.
 Please visit the Network's website for more information.
 If you would like to get in touch please send an email to DPPRN@uni-mainz.de

-I am also involved the COST-Action RELINK² (CA23114) that focuses on the connection of institutions, organizations, and citizens through web-based technologies.
+I serve as Vice-Chair in the COST-Action RELINK² (CA23114) that focuses on the connection of institutions, organizations, and citizens through web-based technologies.
 We started the action in October 2024 and are looking forward to the tasks ahead.

 Political Communication and Social Media